johnckealy/fastidius/README.md

 # Fastidius

-Fastidius is a CLI tool for creating [FastAPI](https://fastapi.tiangolo.com) backends, with integrations for deploying to DigitalOcean via Github.
+Fastidius is a CLI tool for creating [FastAPI](https://fastapi.tiangolo.com) backends, with integrations for deploying to DigitalOcean via Github Actions.

 ## Installation